-Shiro Dashi is a light-colored broth that won’t color dishes, so you can retain their natural colors.
+Shiro Dashi is a light-colored versatile concentrate dashi base that won’t color dishes so that you can retain their natural colors.
 Use in noodle soups, chawanmushi, tamagoyaki, oyakodon, oden, and takikomi gohan.

-Shiro dashi (白だし) is a concentrated soup base.
-It’s made with umami-rich ingredients such as kombu, katsuobushi, and/or iriko, and seasoned with light soy sauce (usukuchi shoyu 薄口醤油) or white soy sauce (shiro shoyu 白醤油), mirin, and sometimes cooking sake, salt, or sugar.
+Shiro dashi (白だし) is a liquid dashi soup base.
+It’s made with umami-rich ingredients such as kombu, katsuobushi, and iriko, and seasoned with light soy sauce (usukuchi shoyu 薄口醤油) or white soy sauce (shiro shoyu 白醤油), mirin, and sometimes cooking sake, salt, or sugar.
 It’s a lighter-colored version of mentsuyu and adds an elegant flavor to various Japanese dishes.

 Table of Contents